Gururaj760339/SQL_Project1/README.md

 **Null Value Check:** Check for any null values in the dataset and records with missing value in the dataset and delete records with missing data.

+SELECT * FROM sales
+LIMIT 10;

+SELECT COUNT(*) FROM sales;

+SELECT * FROM sales

+WHERE transactions_id ISNULL

+	OR sale_date ISNULL

+	OR sale_time ISNULL

+	OR customer_id ISNULL

+	OR gender ISNULL

+	OR age ISNULL

+	OR category ISNULL

+	OR quantiy ISNULL

+	OR price_per_unit ISNULL

+	OR cogs ISNULL

+	OR total_sale ISNULL;

+DELETE FROM sales

+WHERE transactions_id ISNULL

+	OR sale_date ISNULL

+	OR sale_time ISNULL

+	OR customer_id ISNULL

+	OR gender ISNULL

+	OR age ISNULL

+	OR category ISNULL

+	OR quantiy ISNULL

+	OR price_per_unit ISNULL

+	OR cogs ISNULL

+	OR total_sale ISNULL;